nrawat151290/Ally-Assignment/README.md

 1. Used create-react-app boilerplate to setup the skeleton.
 2. Redux & Redux-Saga middleware have been setup from scratch, without using any boilerplate.
 3. Axios has been used for XHR calls.
+4. Wherever possible, Block, Elements, Modifier(BEM) methodology has been used to name CSS classes.